saifalkurdi/travel-destination/README.md

 # React
 ## i learned how to use react simply for creating component and how to import them together.
-### it take from me about one hour and the expecting time was 2 hours.
+### it take from me about 7 hours and the expecting time was 5 hours.